 Brute-Force Attacks Go up Significantly in Connecticut

-Connecticut is not alone.
-The attacks on Windows servers secured by Syspeace have shown a slight increase all around the USA.
-There have been 19 percent more automated hacking attempts in the USA on Syspeace-secured Windows Servers in the in the past two weeks compared to the two weeks prior.
-Up until today, this year there have been 4,500 brute-force attacks per Windows server secured by Syspeace in the USA.
-Compared to the same period last year, the number of brute-force attacks has grown by 11 percent.
-In other words, Syspeace blocked 2,100,000 brute-force attacks in the USA.
+All around the USA, automated hacking attempts on Syspeace-secured Windows Servers have been almost the same, but, as said, Connecticut has escalating problems.
+By now, this year there have been 950 automated hacking attempts per Windows server secured by Syspeace in the USA.
+Compared to the same period last year, the sum total of automated hacking attempts has diminished by 67 percent.
+That is to say, Syspeace blocked 400,000 brute-force attacks in the USA.

-The information comes from Windows servers secured by Syspeace globally.
+The data originates from Windows servers secured by Syspeace globally.
 Syspeace is an intrusion-prevention software that provides affordable and easy-to-use tools for enterprises to fight brute-force attacks.
 Syspeace wants to make the digital world safer for companies, one server at a time.
-Having collected and analyzed data on brute-force attacks since 2012, Syspeace is the world leader on the topic.
+Having collected and analyzed data on automated hacking attempts since 2012, Syspeace is the world leader on the topic.

-During the automated hacking attempt, an attacker submits many different passwords and passphrases in the system, hoping to eventually get them right.
-The attacker systematically checks all possible passwords and passphrases to find the right one.
+During the brute-force attack, an attacker submits many different passwords and passphrases in the system, hoping to ultimately get them right.
+The attacker systematically checks all possible passwords and passphrases to find the correct one.

-To avoid trouble and block brute-force attacks, Syspeace offers software that protects enterprises from IT theft, combined with outstanding customer support.
+To keep systems secure and block automated hacking attempts, Syspeace provides software that protects businesses from IT theft, combined with exceptional customer support.